Business intelligent solutions to improve your office space

 As well as privacy distraction due to noise is also an issue, 61% of UK Office Workers say that they are interrupted by noise at least five to ten times a day.
 The interviewees then went onto report that it takes an average of eleven minutes to get back into a task after being distracted by noise, which means between 55 minutes and 110 minutes of a day are wasted just from noise distractions.

-Our bespoke sound masking for offices will improve confidentiality, improve concentration and lead to increased productivity as less time is lost overhearing casual conversation or intrusive noises.
+Our bespoke sound masking solutions will improve confidentiality, improve concentration and lead to increased productivity as less time is lost overhearing casual conversation or intrusive noises.

 Remark Group’s omni-directional sound dispersion sound masking technology adds a low-level background sound inside and outside of the meeting room.
 The background sound is optimised to mask human speech which increases the privacy in and around the meeting rooms tenfold.